MinaFoundation/mina-fungible-token/mftb.md

 }
 ```

-**Successful State Change:**

-Off-chain, this action should result in the addition of a new entry to a mapping from token ID to
+This action should result in the addition of a new entry to a mapping from token ID to `TokenInfo`.
-`TokenInfo`.

 ```ts
 interface TokenInfo {